-Section 3 of the Code of Ethics and Conduct states that Prosegur professionals accept the rules summarised in the Code and are bound to compliance by signing the document.
-New hires receive a physical copy of the Code of Ethics and Conduct.
+Also, section 3 of the Code of Ethics and Conduct states that all subject persons accept the rules summarised in the Code and are bound to compliance.
+New hires receive a physical copy of the Code of Ethics and Conduct along with their welcome package.